XpiritBV/ContainerWorkshop2018Docs/Lab6-RegistriesClusters.md

 ## Deploy your Docker composition to a cluster

 > You can switch back to the master branch and build your images from there.
+Commit or undo any pending changes.

 Kubernetes does not use Docker Compose files for its deployments.
 The Visual Studio solution contains a folder `Deployments` under `Solution Items`.
 You should find a Kubernetes deployment manifest in it, called `gamingwebapp.k8s-static.yaml`.
 Kubernetes use these files instead of composition files.
 Open a command prompt and navigate to the folder.

 You need to make a few changes to the manifest for it to be useable.
 In particular, make sure you change the following markers:
 - `__containerregistry__`
 - `__httpapplicationroutingdomain__`
+- change `gamingwebapp:demo` into `gamingwebapp:latest`

 In order to be able to pull images from your registry into the cluster, you will need to authenticate against a private registry.
 If you are using Docker Hub, then this is not required.

 For Azure Container Registry, you can create another service principal that will be allowed access to the registry.
 Execute the following command after having replaced the placeholders with your specific details.

 ```
-az ad sp create-for-rbac --scopes /subscriptions/<your-subscription-id>/resourcegroups/<resource-group-name>/providers/Microsoft.ContainerRegistry/registries/<your-registry-name> --role Contributor --name ContainerWorkshopRegistryPrincipal
+az ad sp create-for-rbac --scopes /subscriptions/<your-subscription-id>/resourcegroups/ContainerWorkshop/providers/Microsoft.ContainerRegistry/registries/<your-registry-name> --role Contributor --name ContainerWorkshopRegistryPrincipal
 ```
 This command creates a principal that has the Contributor role in the ACR.
 Take a note of the password that is generated in the output.